rennekon/creativeLiveInterview/README.md

 The original POST /{band} route would overwrite the stored data for {band} with whatever had been posted up from the form.
 Since {band} was tied to the mutable band-name, the route fires back a redirect to the new band-name url.
 In reality this could all be handled without redirecting by adding in a framework like backbone, angular, etc. or doing the xhr requests ourselves.

-Once that was all up and running, I added session support using shortId.
+Once that was all up and running, I added session support.
 When a user visits the site, they are assigned a unique identifier.
 If they make changes to a band, the default values + their changed band are stored using that unique identifier.
-New browsers get new unique values, and the values persist for a month [the ttl of the cookie] or until the server restarts and the stored data is lost
+New browsers get new unique values, and the values persist for a month [the ttl of the cookie] or until the server restarts and the stored data is lost.

+I used pure bootstrap for the UI, shortId for the unique ids, and lodash for some general nice js funcs.